 Alternatively you may write just * to indicate that the entire window surface should be captured.
 Use this to make a simple screen shot of the current window.
 The screen shot is without windows.
 For a screen shot a size factor is omitted, because the image is copied one-to-one from your monitor screen.

 More informationThe SNAPSHOT action is especially useful if you are required to make pictures of signal viewers for use in publications or reports.
 Note that in print a much higher resolution is required than the resolution of a computer screen.
 So, a signal viewer on screen will be a very small image when printed on paper in the same resolution.

 If you want to print an object on a laser printer, specify a size factor of 6 in 'Value'.
 You will notice that the signals in a viewer are not actually sized.
 They will become very thin and fine grained lines.
 If you don't want that, you should change the settings of the signal viewer to draw thicker signals.

 Use a Picture Viewer ("Picture Viewer") to display the snap shot.
 The viewer will be updated automatically when a new snap shot is made of the same object.

 Note that the physical size of the picture is determined the first time the snap shot is made.
 If you would change the size of the addressed object and make a new snap shot, then the resulted picture will be stretched to fit in the previous snap shot.
 Image quality may then not be as good as you expect.

-Screen shotIf you use the screen shot function of SNAPSHOT (by specifying * as an address), then of course the sizing and resolution change does not apply, because then the picture is shot from the monitor screen in the size as displayed on screen and in that resolution.
+Screen shotIf you use the screen shot function of SNAPSHOT (by specifying * as an address), then the sizing and resolution change does not apply, because then the picture is shot from the computer screen in the size as displayed on screen and in that resolution.

 Also for the screen shot image you may specify where this is copied to (clipboard, image repository, etc.).